Protecting against insiders in all the right places

-Bid, Proposal, and Contracts
+Bid, Proposal, And Contracts

-While these aren’t as ‘sexy’ to talk about, bid & proposal details, as well as contracts, can be very effectively used by a competing organization to gain an edge in a legitimate competition.
+While these aren’t as ‘sexy’ to talk about, bid & proposal details, as well as contracts, can be very effectively used by a competing organization to gain an edge in legitimate competition.

 Human resources departments hold a wealth of information that, if exposed, could be embarrassing for an organization.
 These often include the results of internal investigations as well as personnel files for all employees in the company.